Senyo197/alx-low_level_programming/0x03-debugging/README.md

-This is a directory for debugging files
+This project is to debug codes to output correct inputs in C programming